cnpm/cnpmjs.org/README.md

 $ make autod

 # start server
-$ node --harmony-generators dispatch.js
+$ node --harmony dispatch.js
 ```

-## Contribute
+## How to contribute

-* clone the project
+* Clone the project
-* checkout a new branch
+* Checkout a new branch
-* add new features or fix bugs in the new branch
+* Add new features or fix bugs in the new branch
-* make a pull request and we will review it ASAP
+* Make a pull request and we will review it ASAP

 Tips: make sure your code is follow the [node-style-guide](https://github.com/felixge/node-style-guide).